FlamingoZh/verb-alignment/Readme.md

 python python/gen_data.py
 ```

-Data will be stored in pkl file format (you may refer to [Python pickle module](https://docs.python.org/3/library/pickle.html) for detailed guidance on usage).
+Data will be stored in pkl file format in `data/dumped_data/` folder (you may refer to [Python pickle module](https://docs.python.org/3/library/pickle.html) for detailed guidance on usage).

+By default, the language embeddings refer to [Glove embeddings trained on Common Crawl Courpus (840B tokens)](https://nlp.stanford.edu/projects/glove/), and the visual embeddings refer to [SWaV embeddings](https://github.com/facebookresearch/swav) trained on [Moments in Time Dataset](http://moments.csail.mit.edu/).

 3. Run simulations to check the alignability of language embeddings and visual embeddings:
 ```
 python python/analyses_video.py
 ```

+The simulation may takes several minutes to run.
 You would get some figure looks like below in the `figs/` folder.

 4. Vary the number of visual exemplars to explore the alignment strength of the system: